What is an Estate Plan?

 - Appoint financial and legal decision-makers to make important business decisions during your temporary or permanent disability

-- Plan to reduce federal estate taxes due after death of someone with more wealth than $11.58 million (This is the effective federal estate tax exemption amount in 2020 – Indiana repealed its inheritance tax in 2013)
+- Plan to reduce federal estate taxes due after the death of someone with more wealth than $11.58 million (This is the effective federal estate tax exemption amount in 2020 – Indiana repealed its inheritance tax in 2013)

 - Plan asset and income distributions for the surviving spouse and the married couple’s children by previous relationships (this is often the most complicated estate planning issue)